Power Line Safety

-Stay away from downed power lines and avoid floodwaters.
-Always assume that a downed power line is energized, and move away to safety.
+If you encounter a downed power line, move a safe distance away and always assume that it is energized.
 While some energized wires spark and snap, others may not appear dangerous.
-Floodwaters can hide energized power lines or other hazards, or put you at risk of drowning.
+Also, avoid floodwaters that can hide energized power lines and other hazards, or put you at risk of drowning.
 Download our Power Line Safety brochure.

 If you see downed power lines:

 - In case of emergency, call 911.
 Avoid touching lines or anyone in contact with lines.

 - Notify the utility immediately of the downed line or exposed cable location.

 - Assume lines are energized – move and stay a safe distance away!